Bark!

 Bark! is a 2002 film written by Heather Morgan, directed by Katarzyna Adamik (the daughter of director Agnieszka Holland) and starring Morgan, Lee Tergesen, and Lisa Kudrow.
 The film debuted at the 2002 Sundance Film Festival, where it was nominated for a Grand Jury Prize.

+The "extremely low-budget" film, had its origins in a 90-second comedy sketch.

+Plot

-The "extremely low-budget" film, which had its origins in a 90-second comedy sketch, is about Lucy, a professional dogwalker (played by Morgan), who gradually assumes the identity of a dog.
+The film depicts Lucy, a professional dogwalker (played by Morgan), who gradually assumes the identity of a dog.
 Tergesen plays Peter, her embarrassed husband, and Kudrow plays their veterinarian.